erikaaquino/erikaaquino/README.md

 </h1>

 ## About
 I'm Erika, a web developer with a strong passion for creating visually engaging and intuitive user experiences.
-I specialize in frontend development with Nuxt.js, and I have a background in React from.
+I specialize in frontend development with Nuxt.js, and I have a background in React.
 I develop backend solutions using Python and Django.

 Beyond web development, I also design UX/UI for new features and full views, ensuring both functionality and aesthetics are seamlessly integrated.
 My goal is to deliver polished, user-centered solutions that elevate the digital experience.